 Did you know that Orchard Inn was built almost 100 years ago?
 Its incredible history is linked back to the railroads, the very reason why much of the mountainous western North Carolina was able to begin its population.
 During your stay, take a moment to remember the past.
 Whether you are partaking in one of the many fun activities in our complimentary Vacation Guide or relaxing at the inn, know that you are staying in a piece of western North Carolina history!

-Unlike many of the old inns of its time in places like Linville and Cashiers, The Orchard Inn was not originally open to the public.
+Unlike many of the old inns of its time, the Orchard Inn was not originally open to the public.
 Built by the Brotherhood of Clerks for Southern Railway in 1926, the simple farmhouse-style lodging was created as a summer getaway for railroad employees and their families, many of which took part in building the Saluda Grade.
 Located at an altitude of 2500 feet and part of the thermo-clime, the temperatures were considerably cooler than South Carolina, Georgia, and Louisiana, where most of the clerks resided.
 It was the perfect getaway!

 Orchard Inn also has a strong link to the town of Saluda’s history.
 Many local citizens found jobs working at the Mountain Home or providing services for its visitors.
-Mr. Bill Pace, a native of Saluda, and his family supplied wood and coal as well as transporting guests with their baggage from the train depot in town to the Inn for 25 cents per person.
+For example, Mr. Bill Pace, a native of Saluda, and his family supplied wood and coal as well as transporting guests with their baggage from the train depot in town to the Inn for 25 cents per person.